MagnetForensics/comae-cli/README.md

 ## Features

 * Upload management
-  * Upload your snapshot `Upload-DumpFile` or metadata `Upload-JsonFile` directly to the Comae Stardust platform.
+  * Upload your snapshot `Upload-ComaeDumpFile` or metadata `Upload-ComaeSnapshot` directly to the Comae Stardust platform.

 For detail descriptions and examples of the cmdlets, type
 * ```help comae``` to get all the cmdlets.